kslg/pp2-spider-quiz/README.md

 ### Social Share functionality

 `As a` Player.
-`I want to` share the game on social media.
+`I want to` share the game on social media and see the icons in the footer.
 `So that` i can share the game with my family and friends.

 ### Score area